JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists all file including hidden ones in long format
+This scriptexecutes to display hidden files in long format